-I got a note from David Simpson in early April, 2013 responding to some of my instructional notes that said that, to my knowledge, no group had actually delivered A Perfect Play as shown in my debriefing files.
+In April, 2013, I got a note from David Simpson responding to some of my instructional delivery notes that said no group had actually delivered A Perfect Play as shown in my debriefing powerpoint files.
 In that, I construct what the optimal play of the exercise would be for one team (that happens a good bit) and for a group of three teams collaborating together.
 To my knowledge, it had never happened.
 Something had always occurred to prevent a team from doing everything correctly.

 And, he had them so excited that he asked if I might generate an Official Certificate of Accomplishment for their efforts.
 Guess we gotta go with the flow and get that done.
 So, I spent a bit of time and put this together.